-General Frank McKenzie told television reporters on March 30, 2026, that the American military campaign against Iran has exceeded the pace of long-term strategic simulations.
+The pace of the Iran campaign is now part of the strategy debate.
+The pace of the campaign is now part of the risk.
+Faster tactical gains can still create longer political exposure.
+General Frank McKenzie told television reporters on The pace of the campaign is now part of the risk.
+March 30, 2026, that the American military campaign against Iran has exceeded the pace of long-term strategic simulations.
 Iran and its extensive terror networks have faced a high-tempo offensive that has surpassed initial timelines established by defense planners in Washington.
 Central Command operations entered their second month with tactical gains that military leaders suggest were not anticipated so early in the conflict.
 Pentagon officials now find themselves managing a theater that is moving faster than decades of tabletop exercises had previously suggested.

 "The campaign against Iran is further along than we would have expected to be at this point, in all the simulations that I've seen," retired General Frank McKenzie told CBS.